Sonic Mega Collection: PS2 and Xbox versions

 The Xbox version of Sonic Mega Collection Plus was also met positively, while the PlayStation 2 version received "mixed or average" reviews.
-Avery Score of GameSpot, Chris Baker of GameSpy, and Hilary Goldstein of IGN lauded the compilation's low price for its amount of games, assessing it as an excellent deal.
+Avery Score of GameSpot, Chris Baker of GameSpy, and Hilary Goldstein of IGN lauded the compilation's low price for its number of games, assessing it as an excellent deal.
 Aceinet of GameZone and Rob Semsey of TeamXbox noted the charm of revisiting the series' prime, with the core games still holding up due to their speed, level design, and gameplay.
 Jeremy Zoss of Game Informer and Matt of PALGN highlighted its appeal to both longtime fans and newcomers curious about gaming history.
 Matt, 1Up Networks Jeremy Parish, and Eurogamers Tom Bramwell advised owners of the GameCube version against repurchasing, as they considered the Game Gear titles lackluster and the unlockable games tedious to access.

 Like the GameCube version, the emulation was described as near-perfect, accurately replicating the original Genesis and Game Gear games’ look, sound, and feel, including glitches and slowdowns.
 Goldstein called the collection "the best emulations on any console or handheld to date", while Score and Matt noted that flaws like framerate stutters persisted due to the direct ROM emulation.
 Baker and Goldstein noticed a black border around the screen, but did not consider it a significant distraction.
 Goldstein noted the colorful Genesis games as a "refreshing change" from modern grim visuals, but he observed minor ghosting in the backgrounds, and said that the Game Gear titles looked "gruesome" when scaled up.
 Parish criticized the blurry, interpolated Game Gear visuals with no option for crisp pixels, and Semsey noted that playing the Game Gear titles in full-screen exacerbated their blurriness.
 Score, Matt, and Semsey praised the convenience of the ability to save progress at any time, though Score noted it could feel like "cheating" for purists, as it altered the original experience.

 The core Sonic games were again regarded as standout titles.
 Parish and Goldstein praised their precise emulation, innovative level design, and enduring appeal, and Baker noted their ability to evoke marvel at their speed.
 Parish highlighted 2 and Knuckles as the strongest, citing 2s "finely-honed action" and Knuckless "lush graphics and thoughtful level design".
 However, he noted the simplicity of the Sonic formula compared to Super Marios exploration-focused gameplay.
 Aceinet argued 2 and 3 better captured the essence of Sonic than the first game.
 Dr. Robotnik's Mean Bean Machine was a standout among the spin-off titles.
 Score, Baker, and Semsey noted its lasting appeal, with Baker saying it could "keep you busy for hours".
 Parish found the game "strange" after Puyo Puyos introduction in America, and Bramwell questioned the inclusion of the Game Gear version given the Genesis version.